Skip to main content

 Intraoperative view with restorations removed, caries excavated.

-Post micro particle abrasion, Garrison Firm Bands were set-up in a back-to-back fashion, secured interdentally by the bifid wedge of the Quad Matrix system.
+Post micro particle abrasion, Garrison dead soft bands were set-up in a back-to-back fashion, secured interdentally by the bifid wedge of the Quad Matrix system.

 a stainless steel rosebud bur (figure 2, Komet) to the level of hard, affected dentin with the assistance of caries detector dye (Kuraray Noritake).
 Coronal margins were beveled prior to adhesive substrate optimization using a micro particle abrasion system and 29 micron aluminum oxide (Aquacare).
 The Quad matrix system (figures 3-4, Garrison) was assembled in a back-to-back matrix band fashion and